Galileo88/Galileos-Planet-Pack/README.md

 ## Scaled Versions

 GPP's own configs for Sigma Dimensions have been discontinued and removed.
 To upscale GPP, see [Rescale!
 Comprehensive SD Configs](http://forum.kerbalspaceprogram.com/index.php?/topic/163965-13-rescale-comprehensive-sd-configs-1021/).

+If one of the scaled versions of GPP is used in combinations with KSC++, the third-party mod [KKtoSD](https://forum.kerbalspaceprogram.com/index.php?/topic/162782-wip130-kktosd/) must be downloaded and installed.

 ## Recommended mods with support for or by GPP